texfaq/texfaq.github.io/FAQ-patch.md

 inaccessible with [`etoolbox`](https://ctan.org/pkg/etoolbox); it uses the regular expression (pattern-matching) package [`l3regex`](https://ctan.org/pkg/l3regex) from the LaTeX3 distribution to find the code you need to patch.
-The package also ''knows about'' robust commands and about [`biblatex`](https://ctan.org/pkg/biblatex).
+The package also "knows about" robust commands and about [`biblatex`](https://ctan.org/pkg/biblatex).

 Finally, we'll briefly consider a package that is (just about)